trenskow/custom-promise/README.md

 ````

-This is not really possible with promises as they are implemented in ECMAScript, and therefore you cannot really create APIs like this – but with `CustomPromise` you can... 😉
+This is not really possible with promises as they are implemented in ECMAScript, and therefore you cannot really create APIs like this – but with `CustomPromise` you can..! 😉

 # License